 Actually, I have a fear of becoming homeless in the future.
 I’ll write about the reasons in a future blog post, but for now it’s enough to say that this fear has roots not only in a troubled adolescence, but in my post-divorce years when I did lose my home, and my years as a single parent where I was often one paycheck away from losing my home again.

 The fear of future homelessness is rooted in these earlier traumas and not necessarily in anything happening in my life right now.
 But, despite my fears not being concrete, they aren't completely irrational either.
-I'm a single woman in my late 50s living life without a 401K or a safety net.
+I'm a single woman in my 50s living life without a 401K or a safety net.
 So homelessness is something that might happen, some day, maybe.
 And that's enough to cause a little panic from time to time, particularly if I have some other unsettling things going on in my life that have me feeing a bit off balance.

 I know that if I let this fear just sit there unattended, ruining my mornings and covertly influencing my future goals, I'm rendering myself powerless.
-But I haven’t been all that successful in managing this fear in a higher level “Zen” sort of way because this fear is visceral, residing on the lower rungs of Maslow’s hierarchy of needs.
+But I haven’t been all that successful in managing this fear in a higher level sort of way because this fear is visceral, residing on the lower rungs of Maslow’s hierarchy of needs.

 This fear isn’t soothed by a long list of practical ways I can avoid homelessness in the future.
 It doesn't abate when I consider my career accomplishments.
-And, I find little comfort the the “let go and let universe" talk.
+And, I find little comfort the “let go and let universe" talk.
 No, this what if fear needed a what if, then this plan.
 So I texted this to one of my favorite fear-soul-sisters:

 Will this pact completely eradicate my intermittent fear of potential future homeless?
 I’ll let you know in a future blog post because I’m not sure.
 But what I am sure of is that I immediately felt better after this text exchange.
 I shared my what if fear that some might consider silly, and I created a mutual pact with a dear friend if the what if ever does become a reality.

 Don’t have a fear-soul sister (or brother)?
 Get one.
-Take a risk, let your guard down and share your what if fears to someone.
+Take a risk, let your guard down and share your what if fears with someone.
 And if you’re saying to yourself right now “what if I get a negative or shaming response?”
 You very well might.
 People who aren’t ready to face down their own what if fears will likely be threatened by yours.
 Just remember that a shut-down response from a trusted friend says far more about their journey than it says about the validity of your fears.

 And if someone shares their deepest what if fears with you, remember that these types of fears are often deeply rooted and cannot be always be managed with reason and rational thought until healing has occurred.
 So try to avoid the temptation to talk them out of their feelings.
 Instead, let their disclosures begin a journey—one filled with listening, understanding, validating, empathizing, sometimes advice-giving, and always a whole lot of unconditional acceptance and love.